underscoreio/essential-slick/src/pages/6-joins.md

 ### Inner Join

+An inner join selects data from multiple tables, where the rows in each table match up in some way.
+Typically the matching up is by comparing primary keys.
+If there are rows that don't match up, they won't appear in the join results.

-An inner join is where we select records from multiple tables, where those records exist (in some sense) in all tables.
-We'll look at a chat example where we expect messages that have a sender in the user table, and a room in the rooms table:
+We'll look at an example of an inner join in Slick with a chat example.
+Let's lookup messages that have a sender in the user table, and a room in the rooms table:

 ~~~ scala
 val usersAndRooms =